StereoD-Development/flaunch/doc/buildyaml.md

 In this example, as `fbuild` does the build, `{tar_command}` will expand to the `prop: tar_command` of which that value will be based on the platform we're building with.
 Awesome!

+## A Note On Paths
+Paths are complicated and often a pain point for development routines.
+When writing `build.yaml` files, _always_ use forward slashes (`/`) to allow for simpler parsing and common, readable code.

 # Build Types
 Currently we support a few major build types.

 ## type: basic
+The simplest build type but also the most flexible.
+Be default it's just a copy machine for files in your source directory.
+This is usually enough for most development to take place.

-When using the build type `basic`, you have the following options:
+When using the build type `basic`, you have the following options available to you:

-### use_gitignore
-By default `fbuild` will search your source directory for a `.gitignore` file and utilize that
+* `use_gitignore: (bool)`: By default `fbuild` will search your source directory for a `.gitignore` file and utilize that for finding ignore patterns when copying files.
+If you want to forgo this behavior, set this to `false`